jmuehlig/perf-cpp/docs/sampling.md

 *perf-cpp* drains the buffer automatically before it becomes full.

 > [!NOTE]
-> The number of buffer pages must be a power of two; non-power-of-two values will be rounded up.
+> The number of buffer pages must be a power of two; other values are rounded up. *perf-cpp* adds one extra page for the buffer metadata automatically.

 ## Troubleshooting Counter Configurations
 Enable debug mode to print the counter configuration passed to the perf subsystem: